 monitored trial flights taking place for the purpose of Aircraft Categorisation or for the purpose of any Aircraft Categorisation Review; or

-pending completion of the Development the lawful use of a part of the Airport for purposes unrelated to the provision of air services.
+pending completion of the development the lawful use of a part of the Airport for purposes unrelated to the provision of air services.

 Reason: To safeguard residential amenity from non-essential use of the Airport.